thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

   - url: 'http://casts.thoughtram.io/embedded/181222350'
 author: pascal_precht
 related_posts:
+  - Angular Master Class - Redux and ngrx
   - Three things you didn't know about the AsyncPipe
   - Using Zones in Angular for better performance
   - Making your Angular apps fast
   - Testing Angular Directives with Custom Matchers
   - Testing Services with Http in Angular
-  - Two-way Data Binding in Angular
 related_videos:
   - '175255006'
   - '193524896'